 Personalizing and optimizing it according to your goal will make people take the right actions.

 The analytics will help you to optimize it, but funny words in microcopy have a greater chance of opting in people to your funnel.

 What’s the lead form?

-The lead/registration form is a part of your landing page where visitors fill their details, including the name, address, email, contact number, website, etc.
+The lead/registration form is a part of your landing page where visitors fill in their details, including their name, address, email, contact number, and website.

-You may think it’s just a form, what can we do there.
+You may think it’s just a form, but what can we do there?

 Yes, you can do a lot there & improve your landing page score.

 The lead form is the most overlooked part of the landing page, and ignoring its importance can cost you a lot.

 To optimize it, make sure you have checked the following points.